 Jump to the full timeline of campaigns.

 Hacktivism is a form of non-violent digital activism where the motive is not, primarily, personal financial gain.
 Instead, hacktivist campaigns aim to achieve political, social, or religious justice in line with the group’s cause.
-Hackers use tactics such as doxxing, defacement, and denial-of-service to break into government or private organization systems.
+Hackers use tactics such as doxing, defacement, and denial-of-service to break into government or private organization systems.

-Results often scrutinized, these agendas are carried out in the name of transparency claimed for the public good.
+Results are often scrutinized, and these agendas are carried out in the name of transparency claimed for the public good.
 Unlike typical hackers, these computer connoisseurs will often work in groups instead of alone.
 In the name of anonymity, these groups are typically fashioned as a decentralized network of individuals around the world.